ruizdiazever/lightProject/README.md

 # Project Light
-Personal photography page with Django by Python, thank you for your visit!
+Personal photography page with Django by Python, thank you for your visit.

 > - SQLite3
 > - Python 3.7